 No, you cannot move a registered office to another country.
 It must remain in the same UK jurisdiction for the life of your company:

-- If you incorporate with Companies House in England or Wales, your registered office must be situated in either England or Wales.
+- If you incorporate with Companies House in England or Wales, the address must be situated in either England or Wales

-- If you incorporate with Companies House in Scotland, your registered office must be situated in Scotland.
+- If you incorporate with Companies House in Scotland, the address must be situated in Scotland

-- Finally, if you register with Companies House in Northern Ireland, your registered office must be situated in N. Ireland.
+- If you register with Companies House in Northern Ireland, the address must be situated in N. Ireland

-Whilst this rule may appear overly restrictive, it is due to the fact that different courts govern each of these jurisdictions.
+Whilst this rule may appear overly restrictive, it is due to the fact that different laws and courts govern each of these UK jurisdictions.
 Any litigation in which your business is involved must go to the appropriate court.

-There is no law in place that prevents you from setting up a business address or opening another branch in a different part of the UK.
-You just need to ensure your registered office remains in the country of incorporation.
+There is no law in place preventing you from setting up a business address or opening branches of your company in different parts of the UK or abroad.
+You just need to ensure that your registered office remains in the jurisdiction of incorporation.

 Change a registered office address through Rapid Formations

-The quickest and easiest way to make the change of registered office filing at Companies House is online through the Rapid Formations free Admin Portal.
+The quickest and easiest way to make the change of registered office filing at Companies House is online through Rapid Formations free Client Admin Portal.
 This Software Filing facility is available to both clients and non-clients.
-The change of address will take approximately 24 hours to be registered with Companies House and updated on the public register.
-HMRC will be notified by Companies House of such changes, so there is no need to contact them separately.
+The change of address will take approximately 24 hours to be registered at Companies House and updated on the public register.
+HMRC will be notified by Companies House when the new address takes effect, so there is no need to contact them separately.